20k-ultra/dotfiles/README.md

  - **topic/path.zsh**: Any file named path.zsh is loaded first and is expected to setup $PATH or similar.
  - **topic/completion.zsh**: Any file named completion.zsh is loaded last and is expected to setup autocomplete.
  - **topic/topicPkg.list**: Contains all the packages related to the topic.
 Can be a single package.
  - **topic/*.symlink**: Any file ending in *.symlink gets symlinked into your $HOME.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
-These get symlinked in when you run bootstrap.sh.
+These get symlinked in when you run apply.sh.

 ## Design Inspiration